 Located right in the middle of the busy Phuket Town, the Jui Tui Shrine is one of the island's oldest and most respected Chinese-Taoist temples.
 It is a vivid example of the island's rich Sino-Thai heritage and the living community spirit.
-The temple, besides being a tourist attraction, is very important as it is closely connected to the annual Phuket Vegetarian Festival, which is a global event in terms of attracting thousands of attendees.
 The striking red and gold colours of the shrine's architecture, the incense-filled altars with the various offerings, and the strong ties with the legendary annual Phuket Vegetarian Festival.

 The shrine is a place where one can not only witness but also experience local spirituality, tradition, and cultural identity.
-Whether the intent is to observe the religious practices, receive blessings, participate in the ancient practice of fortune-stick drawing, or just be there for the delightful craftsmanship and the serenity of that place, the Jui Tui Shrine will provide a stop that is meaningful and culturally immersive right in the middle of the old town of Phuket.
+Whether the intent is to observe the religious practices, receive blessings, or participate in the ancient practice of fortune-stick drawing, the Jui Tui Shrine will provide a stop that is meaningful and culturally immersive right in the middle of the old town of Phuket.

-The main hall of the shrine contains large altars where multiple deities’ statues are established —chiefly Tean Hu Huan Soy (in some other sources, he is a patron for performers and artists), who is accompanied by guardian statues and traditional offerings.
+The main hall of the shrine contains large altars where multiple deities’ statues are established, including Tean Hu Huan Soy (also called Kew Ong), patron of good health and protection, flanked by guardian statues of a dog and a chicken.
 Above all, the incense, candles, and lanterns with their soft glow create a spiritually charged environment.
-The shrine always remains active with daily prayers and offerings; though its activity during the Vegetarian Festival is peaking as it, again, becomes the spiritual heart of Phuket for the most intense and widely observed religious celebration.
+The shrine always remains active with daily prayers and offerings, though its activity during the Vegetarian Festival is peaking as it, again, becomes the spiritual heart of Phuket for the most intense and widely observed religious celebration.

-09:00 AM — Start at the shrine: light incense, pray, draw a fortune stick, observe altar and architecture
+09:00 AM – Visit the main altar, light incense, and draw a fortune stick

-10:15 AM — Head out to nearby Phuket Old Town — explore heritage buildings, cafés, and local markets
+10:15 AM – Walk to Phuket Old Town to explore Sino-Portuguese architecture

 12:00 PM – Lunch at local eatery or vegetarian restaurant (especially during festival)